 After you finish marinading and dehydrating your beef jerky, the last thing you want is for it to spoil in just a few days.
 Take some precautions and make sure you follow these guidelines to storing homemade beef jerky.

 - Use an airtight container.
 The easiest way to prolong your jerky’s shelf life is to use an airtight container like a mason jar.
-Freezer baggies will also work fairly well, but sandwich baggies won’t cut it.
-Make sure you have the right container for your jerky!
+Freezer baggies will also work fairly well, but sandwich baggies are not ideal.

-- Use oxygen absorber packets.
-Also known as desiccant packets, these small pouches contain oxygen-absorbing silica gel.
+- Use moisture absorber packets.
+Also known as desiccant packets, these small pouches contain a dehydrating silica gel.
 Buy food-safe desiccant packets here on Amazon.

 - Store in a cool dark place.
 The pantry works best for jerky.
 It can also be stored in the refrigerator, but this may affect the texture of the beef.

 If you follow these guidelines, your jerky will last as long as possible.
 Without using a curing powder, you can’t expect beef jerky to last the way commercial jerky does.
 However, 1-2 months is usually plenty of time to enjoy your tasty snack.